HapticSynaptic/braceletmaker-l10n/README.md

 import locales, {localeData, isRtl} from 'openblock-l10n';
 import editorMessages from 'openblock-l10n/locales/editor-messages';
 ```
-* `locales`: currently supported locales for the OpenBlock project
+* `locales`: currently supported locales for the Bracelet Maker project
 * `isRtl`: function that returns true if the locale is one that is written right-to-left
 * `localeData`: locale data for the supported locales, in the format accepted by `addLocaleData` required by `react-intl`
 * `editorMessages`: the actual message strings for all supported locales for a particular resource. `editorMessages` collects all the strings for the interface, extensions and paint-editor.